alsatierf/cognate-templates/README.md

 # cognate-playbooks

-A curated list of Ansible playbooks that can be used with the [Cognate](https://github.com/alsfreitaz/cognate) framework with little effort.
+A curated list of Ansible playbooks that can be easily integrated with the [Cognate](https://github.com/alsfreitaz/cognate) framework.

 # How-to